Mandy Moore: 2003–2006: Coverage and continued acting

-In 2003, Moore began working on her third studio album, later revealed to be a cover album called Coverage.
+In 2003, Moore began working on her third album; a covers album called Coverage.
 The album had covers of 1970s and 1980s songs and was produced by John Fields.
 Moore's cover of John Hiatt's 1987 song "Have a Little Faith in Me" was released as the album's lead single shortly before the album.
 The song peaked at number 39 on the Billboard Pop Songs chart but did not enter the Billboard Hot 100.
 Coverage was released on October 21, 2003, and received generally mixed reviews.
-Allmusic called the album a "leap to musical maturity," Entertainment Weekly called it an "effort to shed her bubblegum-blond image."
+AllMusic called the album a "leap to musical maturity," Entertainment Weekly called it an "effort to shed her bubblegum-blond image."
 The album debuted at number 14 on the Billboard 200 chart, with first week sales of 53,000.
-This made it Moore's highest debut on the chart and highest-peaking album to date, but was also her lowest-selling and her first album not to be certified by the RIAA.
-Moore's cover of XTC's 1982 song "Senses Working Overtime" was released as the album's second single and failed to have any chart success.
+This made it Moore's highest debut on the chart and highest-peaking album, but was also her lowest-selling and her first album not to be certified by the Recording Industry Association of America (RIAA).
+Moore's cover of XTC's 1982 song "Senses Working Overtime" was released as the album's second single but did not appear on any chart.
 Later that year, Moore's cover of Carole King's 1971 song "I Feel the Earth Move" was included on the compilation album Love Rocks from LGBT rights supporters.

 In 2004, Moore left Epic after five years because of creative differences.
-Moore and the label released her greatest hits album, The Best of Mandy Moore, on November 16, 2004, to end her contract.
+The label released her greatest hits album, The Best of Mandy Moore, on November 16, 2004, to close out her contract.
 The album reached number 148 on the Billboard 200.
 Moore's third compilation album, Candy, was released on April 5, 2005.

 In 2003, Moore co-starred with Allison Janney, Peter Gallagher, and Trent Ford in the romantic comedy-drama How to Deal which was based on Sarah Dessen's novels That Summer and Someone like You.
 She played Halley Martin, a cynical and rebellious seventeen-year-old who deals with falling in love with Macon Forrester (Ford), the new boy at her school and her relationships and issues with her family and friends.
 The film failed to find teenage audiences in the U.S. and grossed a total of $14 million domestically.